ansible/ansible-runner-service/README.md

 ## Testing
 Testing to date has all been lab based i.e. please **do not use in production** environments.
-Playbook integration with Ceph and Gluster has been the primary focus together with the probe-disks.yml playbook.*Did you spot the theme...it's all about the storage :) *
+Playbook integration with Ceph and Gluster has been the primary focus together with the probe-disks.yml playbook.
+Did you spot the theme?..*It's all about the storage™ :)*

 For example, with ceph the ```osd-configure.yml``` playbook has been tested successfully.